 In order to be eligible for US Department of Education Student Loans, United States students must meet the following Liverpool Hope University policies, which conform to US Department of Education regulations.

 Undergraduate academic courses at Liverpool Hope University are known as “modules” and most commonly are year-long in duration, each carrying 60 credits.
-The required full-time study programme is four modules (120 credits) per academic year.
+The required full-time study programme is two modules (120 credits) per academic year.

 Students must successfully complete 120 credits at each level of their degree programme in order to progress to the next year level (Year 1 = Level C, Year 2 = Level I, Year 3 = Level H).